agraef/midizap/README.md

 midizap lets you control your favorite multimedia applications using [MIDI][].
 To these ends, it translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, and, as an option, MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
 If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of translations in a default section at the end of the file, if available.

 The midizaprc file is just an ordinary text file which you can edit to configure the program.
-An example.midizaprc file containing sample configurations for some applications is included in the sources.
-Also, in the examples directory you can find some more examples of configuration files for various purposes.
+The format of the configuration file is pretty straightforward, basically just a list of MIDI messages and their translations divided in sections for different applications; the language is also described in detail with lots of examples later in this manual.
+Moreover, an example.midizaprc file containing sample configurations for some applications is included in the sources, and you can find some more examples of configuration files for various purposes in the examples directory.

 midizap provides you with a way to hook up just about any MIDI controller to your applications.
-MIDI controllers are readily supported by all major operating systems, and are often cheaper and more versatile than special-purpose input devices, so they're always an option to consider, especially if you already have one lying around that you'd like to put to good use again.
 Even if your target application already supports MIDI, midizap's MIDI output option will be useful if your controller can't work directly with the application because of protocol incompatibilities.
 In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device ready to be used with most DAW (digital audio workstation) programs.
 Another common use case is video editing software, which rarely offers built-in MIDI support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to keyboard commands of your video editor for cutting, marking, playback, scrolling, zooming, etc.

 In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work (at least to some extent) with your controller.